 Address: 1714 Paseo de Peralta, Santa Fe, NM 87505

 Willam Clift is best known for his landscapes and architectural work.
 His photographs represent his personal quest for a deeper quality within the personal experience of seeing.
 Over the course of 56 years, Clift’s work has been exhibited across the United States.
 Over 90 museums and public collections have collected his work in the US and abroad.
 He has received two Guggenheim Fellowships, two National Endowment for the Arts Grants and the Governor’s Award in the Arts.

 The Clift Gallery is only open on weekends with very limited hours.
 It is a good idea to call ahead to make sure that it is open.
 If the gallery is open, you’ll more than likely get to meet William Clift himself and his dry yet quirky sense of humor.
-I thoroughly enjoyed my conversation with him as much as I enjoyed watching him interact with the visitors to his gallery.

 Address: 203 East Palace Avenue Santa Fe, NM 87501